Suzie Reyes-Nichol RsHom MSHC is a fully-trained, registered homeopath practitioner.

 Prescribing homeopathy treatments in a holistic way

 Homeopathy happens when a practitioner prescribes a remedy following homeopathy principles.
 Suzie’s training is classical homeopathy which means that it a holistic approach rather than a symptom approach.
 This method looks at the whole person, their symptoms now and their medical history.
 It aims to take into consideration the patient in their environment and how their current well-being has altered and addresses how they can return to a harmonious state of well-being.
-To address this, Suzie has a number of tools including CEASE therapy.
 She can also offer advice on how the patient can maintain themselves to help sustain any achievements they have made with her help.

 Understanding conventional medicine knowledge